 What began as an inspired idea for bringing an underused piece of property to life shared with neighbors over coffee has grow to become the Gateway Green initiative, a project that has since involved dozens of community activists, state and city agencies, local businesses and nonprofits and other stakeholders.
-The park has been a work in process for more than ten years as a citizen-initiated project with economic, environmental and community building objectives.
+The park was a work in process for more than a decade as a citizen-initiated project with economic, environmental and community building objectives.

 In November 2007, ODOT officials gave the Gateway Green team permission to undertake a Visioning/Feasibility Study.
 A series of meetings were held with local interest groups, including member of the Gateway Urban Renewal Parks Subcommittee, the Gateway Urban Renewal Program Advisory Committee (PAC) and localized groups to learn more about the neighborhood and how the park could fulfill community needs.
 The team also held meetings with environmental groups and regulatory agencies, cycling enthusiasts, Tri-Met staff, Portland Parks and Recreation staff and the Mayor of Maywood Park.

 On February 23, 2008, David Evans and Associates, Inc. facilitated a day-long design workshop.
 Forty-six passionate people, representing a wide variety of interests, attend the event on a sunny Saturday to share their ideas of Gateway Green.
 The results of that planning meeting is the Gateway Green Vision Plan.